 Finally, water softeners are quite easy to maintain.
 Aside from occasionally adding salt to the system, they don't require much maintenance at all.

-Of course, there are still some possible drawbacks of having a water softener installed.
+Of course, there are still some drawbacks to water softeners.
 For starters, the upfront cost can be a bit daunting for some homeowners, especially those on a tight budget.
-Because the average cost to have a water softener installed is around $3,000, this can be a large investment for any homeowner to make.
+Because the average cost to have a water softener installed is around $3,000, this can be a large investment for any homeowner.
 Furthermore, because it's not an absolute necessity, many homeowners find that they'd rather spend their money on other household improvements.

 Last updated on Mar 1, 2017

 Top Articles on Water Softeners